braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/retention_reports.md

 ### Range retention

 Range retention measures how many users come back in the range of days listed across the top of the report.
-So, if a user started a session between days 3 and 7 and then again on day 13, they would be counted as retained under both “Day 3-7” and “Day 7-14” ranges.
+So, if a user started a session between days 3 and 7 and then again on day 13, they would be counted as retained under both "Day 3-7" and "Day 7-14" ranges.

 #### How to read range retention reports